mwc360/mwc360.github.io/_posts/2022-01-16-Synapse-Optimization-Series-Table-Distributions.md

     ON inv_item_sk = i_item_sk
 ```
 !["Query Plan Prior](/assets/img/posts/Synapse-Optimization-Series-Table-Distributions/PlanAfter1.png)
->Running this statement took **1 minute** on DWU100c
+>Running this statement took **10 minutes** on DWU100c

-Taking this one step father we could distribute the target table (dbo.test1) on the same item_sk to completely avoid data leaving each individual distribution.
+Good improvement but we aren't done.
+We could distribute the target table (dbo.test1) on the same item_sk to completely avoid data leaving each individual distribution.
+While the prior query plan elimiates data movement to produce the result set, it must return the results to the compute node(s) so that the data can be **ROUND_ROBIN** distributed.
+The below will result in 0 data movement, all operations take place soley on each of the 60 distributions, all in parallel.

 ```sql
 CREATE TABLE dbo.test1